rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 When total control for MQTT message processing is needed, this method takes "Custom Commands" a step farther.
-A plug-in can be essentially independent of processing that is done in the MQTT plug-in, except for using it as a MQTT transport mechanism.
+A plug-in can be essentially independent of processing that is done in the MQTT Plug-in, except for using it as a MQTT transport mechanism.
 <br>
 <br>
-Other plug-ins can interface with the MQTT plug-in via the <b>mqttComm</b> command.
+Other plug-ins can interface with the MQTT Plug-in via the <b>mqttComm</b> command.
 The calling plug-in should import the command via:
 <pre>
     hvImport mqttComm